torgheh/bootmodal/README.md

 ### Redirect

-Some cases you want to go from an Ajax response to a normal redirect, for example after a succesfull sign in.
+In some cases you might want to go from an Ajax response to a normal redirect, for instance after a successful sign in.
 ```php
 return \Modal::redirect($url);
 ```
-You can also add the Laravel session data to the redirect the same way Laravel works.
+You can also add the Laravel session data to the redirect response the same way Laravel works.
 ```php
 retun \Modal::redirect($url)->withError($validator)->with('message', 'error');
 ```

 ### Options
-Some of the bootstrap modal options are interchanglable through the Modal class:
+Some of the Bootstrap modal options are adjustable through the Modal class:
-- size of the dialoge(normal, large and small)
+- size of the dialog (normal, large and small)
 - title
 - close button
 - animation